LandSandBoat/server/What Works/TRUST_RECOMMENDATIONS.md

 - **Mumor + Uka Totlihn** have synergy bonuses when both summoned (+10 samba duration / +10 waltz potency)
 - **Adelheid** is a proper SCH with Dark Arts/Addendum Black, day-matching Storm/Helix
 - **Maximilian** uses SA/TA constantly — pair with THF for double positional damage
+- **Sylvie UC** auto-Entrusts a second Indi bubble when master isn't GEO (2 bubbles active simultaneously)

+---

+> **Note:** The tier lists below only include trusts that appear in the per-job recommendations above.
+Roughly 45 of 120 trusts are tiered here.
+If a trust isn't listed, it either wasn't a top-5 pick for any player job, or is a niche/stub trust that hasn't been evaluated.
+Consult the per-job recommendations as the authoritative source — tier lists are a secondary reference.

 ## Tank Trust Tier List